- Policy statement

 This policy is designed to avoid discrimination and comply with the Human Rights Act 1998 and its underlying principles.

-This policy will be subject to regular planned review, at least annually by the Caldicott Guardian or sooner if required via the Information Governance Lead or the IT Security Forum, where there are changes in legislation or recommended improvements to best practice
+This policy will be subject to regular planned review on at least a biennial basis by the Caldicott Guardian or sooner if required via the Information Governance Lead or the IT Security Forum, where there are changes in legislation or recommended improvements to best practice